 This means kVA is the unit of measurement for that equipment in which the output power is independent of power factor.
 For example Rating of Alternators, Transformers, and UPS etc.

 Transformers are an energy transfer device that transfers power from the primary side to the secondary side without altering the energy level (considering zero power loss).
 Iron loss and copper loss occurring in the transformer are also independent of the power factor.
 Moreover, the output power factor of the transformer purely depends on the connected load.
 The transformer does not alter the power factor of its output power.
-That is why transformers are rated in kVA.

 Transformers are rated in kVA because the losses occurring in the transformers are independent of power factor.